ADVERTISEMENT

 Lanai: For Luxury Travelers

 The smallest Hawaiian island was famously purchased by billionaire Oracle founder Larry Ellison in 2012.
-The island has no stoplights yet boasts not one but two Four Seasons resorts.
-While the Four Seasons Lodge at Koele is closed for renovations, the Four Seasons Resort Lanai reopened in 2016 after a massive remodel with sumptuous accommodations that start at more than $1,000 a night.
+The island has no stop lights yet boasts not one but two Four Seasons resorts.
+The Four Seasons Lodge at Koele is closed for renovations, the Four Seasons Resort Lanai has sumptuous accommodations that start at more than $1,000 a night.
 After you've explored the property's botanical gardens and relaxed by one of its two pools, play 18 holes overlooking the Pacific on the verdant Manele Golf Course or see the island’s vibrant, rugged landscape from above during a private helicopter ride.
+Four Seasons’ revamped, adults-only Sensei Lanai has a wellness focus with private spa hales, fitness classes, and fresh fish served at communal tables inside glass-walled Sensei by Nobu.

 Molokai: For History Lovers